 List of employee benefits & employee rewards programs

 So, what are the 4 major types of employee benefits?
-The four main types of benefits are medical, life, disability and retirement.
-Let’s take a closer look at these now.
+The four main types of benefits are medical, life, disability, and retirement.
+Let’s take a closer look at these.
+Once you’ve reviewed the types of benefits available, compare these 17 tools for employee recognition.

-Rises in the cost of healthcare have meant that medical coverage is a must-have employee benefit.
+Rises in the cost of healthcare have meant that medical coverage is a must-have employee benefit an employer can offer.
 For example, this can include:

 - Medical Insurance – Typically, this coverage includes hospital visits, attendance at doctor’s surgeries and prescriptions.